Victoria Highway: Flooding

 The highway crosses Victoria River near Timber Creek, and this crossing is particularly flood-prone in the wet season.
 Water overtopping the bridge can cut the main Western Australia - Northern Territory link for days or even weeks during the November - April rainy period.
 It is not unheard of for the bridge surface to at times be submerged below 10 metres of floodwaters.
-Ultimately, in May 2008 a project was done to replace the old bridge with a new one.
-At 7 meters (23 feet) higher, it is high enough to avoid most floods.
+Ultimately, in May 2008 a project was completed to replace the old bridge with a new one.
+At seven metres (23 feet) higher, the news bridge is high enough to avoid most floods.
 Only an average of one-in-twenty year floods will be high enough to flood over the new bridge.
 Additional bridges and height increases of other sections of the highway were undertaken at the same time.
-As of September 2014, the new bridge has not yet been flooded over.